jeffreysorgen/golf-club-sensors/implementation.md

 - Show the Serial Monitor display for example.
 - Describe the functionality of the Ready/Resting/Timeout states
 - **Implement the Timeout state**
+- **Set up device precisely as described here**
+- **Thoroughly documented**
-- Inclusive file will be saved as _golf-sensors.ino_ when more sensors are involved.
+- The all-inclusive file will be saved as _golf-sensors.ino_ when more sensors are involved.

 # [NEXT STEPS -->](activity.md)
 ### (_change this_)Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor